 ST. GEORGE’S INTERNATIONAL SCHOOL

 St.George’s International School follows the Welsh and English curriculum with an A-Level study completion exam.
 It is a private European school in Luxembourg that teaches English.
 If your child’s mother tongue is not English, they can receive tutoring in their early years until they get to the required level.
 French and other languages such as German are also taught in pre-school.

 DIFFERDANGE & ESCH-SUR-ALZETTE INTERNATIONAL SCHOOL

 It is a public school that offers both secondary and primary education.
 The school operates according to the European Schools system and teaches based on the European Systems programs.
 Your kids here will have a wide choice of languages.
 You can select a language as early as the first year of primary education.
 The school offers English, French, and German.

 INTERNATIONAL SCHOOL OF LUXEMBOURG

 The school is open to students from all nationalities globally.
 It teaches English, French, and German.
 The school is divided into two establishments; the upper and lower school.
 Its curriculum culminates in the International Baccalaureate.
 Luckily, the school provides language tutoring for kids whose mother tongue is not English.

 The international section of this establishment follows the European School of System.
 The school is open to all students with zero registration fees.
-It offers primary classes from age 6 to 11 and secondary classes from ages 12.
+It offers primary classes from age 6 to 11 and secondary classes from age 12.